liferay/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/04-store-types.markdown

 ## Using the CMIS Store [](id=using-the-cmis-store)

 Though you can mount as many different CMIS (Content Management Interoperability Services) repositories as you like in the Documents and Media library, you can also redefine the @product@ repository to point to a CMIS repository.
-This lets users create a folder or upload content to the that repository without the administrator having to mount that repository via the UI.
+Then users can create a folder or upload content to the that repository without the administrator having to mount that repository via the UI.

 +$$$